IMPORTANT: COVID-19 RISK ASSESSMENT AND POLICY UPDATES

 - Classrooms use bins with lids and these are emptied throughout the day.

 - Surfaces that children and staff touch are cleaned more regularly than usual, such as: toys, desks, chairs, doors bannisters and light switches.

 - The caretaker opens all doors before the children arrive and uses the fire door props where possible.
-The caretaker puts on all necessary lights and they remain on all day.
+Children use external doors to their classrooms where possible.

 - The use of shared resources is limited to specialist equipment.
 Equipment will be cleaned after each group of children has used it.
 If items are not needed immediately, they will be left for 72 hours before they are used again.